brown-band/website/pages/scripts/2016-2017/fall/princeton.md

 Princeton: Taking advantage of the opportunity to hash it out with our Brownies...it’s the Princeton University Band.

 **Brown: Oh.
 You’re here.
-Ladies and gentlemen, friends and alumni, presenting an organization that thought the Princeton band was on vacation with a younger and "better" band, it’s the Brown University "still bitter" Band!**
+Ladies and gentlemen, friends and alumni, presenting an organization that thought the Princeton band was on vacation with a younger and “better” band, it’s the Brown University “still bitter” Band!**

 :sd[Princeton Band and Brown Band charge each other.
 Frolicking ensues.]